jorroll/reactive-forms-2-proposal/README.md

   data: Data;

   /**
-   * This property is where all the magic happens and is
+   * This property is where all the magic happens.
-   * explained in greater detail below.
    */
   source: ControlSource<StateChange<string, any>>;
   changes: Observable<StateChange<string, any>>;